ramsaycarslaw/gomatrix/README.md

 **Dependencies**

-Gomatrix has currently does not have dependencies.
+Gomatrix currently does not have any dependencies.

 **Examples**